zhangpenglab/UPrimer/README.md

   </div>
 <br /><br />

-- **Highest-scoring_nested-PCR_primer_set_PIdXX_numXXX_mlenXXX.xls**: This table presents detailed information for the highest-scoring nested primers obtained from various MSAs, including such as NPCL ID, Target region length, primer sequence, primer position, block identity.
+- **Highest-scoring_nested-PCR_primer_set_PIdXX_numXXX_mlenXXX.xls**: This table presents detailed information for the highest-scoring nested primers obtained from various MSAs, including such as NPCL ID, Target region length, primer sequence, primer position, primer block identity.
 It is important to note that the highest-scoring primers for different MSAs have already be sorted based on their total scores (from high to low).
 Researchers should prioritize using the primer pairs that are ranked higher on the list.

   <div align="center">
      <img src="https://github.com/zhangpenglab/UPrimer/assets/139540726/9b96714d-860c-4a8b-bb32-857ec5a701af" alt="Drawing" width="800" height="310"/>